"Nemasket Hill Cemetery"

 Notable Residents

-The Nemasket Hill Cemetery has many notable residents that helped shape , develop, and contribute to Middleborough over the last three centuries.
+The Nemasket Hill Cemetery has many notable residents that helped shape , develop, and contribute to Middleborough over the last three and a half centuries.

 Periodically, we will be adding biographies, interesting facts, and historic details of our residents.